-The essence of our policy, however, is that we seek to protect children and young people from being drawn into, and against, the messages of all violent extremism.
+The essence of our policy, however, is that we seek to protect children and young people from being drawn into, and against, the messages of all violent extremism and the need to prevent people from becoming terrorists or supporting terrorism.
 This includes and is not restricted to ISIL, AQ, Far Right, Neo Nazi, White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.